-- The Group may terminate the agreements by providing six months' written notice or provide payment in lieu of the notice period, based on the fixed component of the Chief Executive or the Managing Director, Hosting Group (Cloud Services & Government and Data Centres)'s remuneration (as the case may be).
-The Group may also terminate the agreements on a lesser period of notice if, for example, the Chief Executive or the Managing Director Hosting Group (Cloud Services & Government and Data Centres) become incapacitated; and - The Group may terminate the agreements at any time without notice if serious misconduct has occurred.
-Where termination with cause occurs, the Chief Executive or the Managing Director Hosting Group (Cloud Services & Government and Data Centres) is only entitled to that portion of remuneration, which is fixed, and only up to the date of termination.
+- The Group may terminate the agreements by providing six months' written notice or provide payment in lieu of the notice period, based on the fixed component of the Chief Executive or the Managing Director Hosting's remuneration (as the case may be).
+The Group may also terminate the agreements on a lesser period of notice if, for example, the Chief Executive or the Managing Director Hosting become incapacitated; and - The Group may terminate the agreements at any time without notice if serious misconduct has occurred.
+Where termination with cause occurs, the Chief Executive or the Managing Director Hosting is only entitled to that portion of remuneration, which is fixed, and only up to the date of termination.

-All other executive KMP are employed under non-fixed term employment contracts.
-Under the terms of the current agreements, the Group may terminate their employment by providing between four weeks to three months' notice.
-The other executive KMP may terminate their employment by providing four to eight weeks' notice.
-The Group may elect to make payment in lieu of the notice period which would be equal to the base salary they would have received during the notice period.
-The other executive KMP are not entitled to receive any additional retirement or termination benefits.
+The Chief Financial Officer is employed under a non-fixed term employment contract.
+Under the terms of the current agreement, the Group may terminate her employment by providing eight weeks notice.
+The Chief Financial Officer may terminate her employment by providing eight weeks' notice.
+The Group may elect to make payment in lieu of the notice period which would be equal to the base salary she would have received during the notice period.
+The Chief Financial Officer is not entitled to receive any additional retirement or termination benefits.